felangel/bloc/docs/fluttertodostutorial.md

 [todos_overview_bloc.dart](https://raw.githubusercontent.com/felangel/bloc/docs/flutter-todos-v8.0.0/examples/flutter_todos/lib/todos_overview/bloc/todos_overview_bloc.dart ':include')

-> To review, this bloc is like all blocs: `TodosOverviewBloc` will:
+Just like all blocs, the `TodosOverviewBloc` will:

-1. Respond to UI events.
-2. Emit states.
-3. React to data from the repository layer
+- React to data from the repository layer.
+- Handle events from the UI.
-4. Implement the business logic needed to transform incoming events into zero or more states.
+- Contain the logic needed to transform incoming events into zero or more states.

-The constructor creates handlers for the UI events.
-Notice that the events in the earlier section [TodosOverviewEvent](#todos_overview_event.dart) exactly match the `on` handlers here.
-They are then mapped to private methods for the class.
+?> **Note**: Event handlers are registered in the constructor body.
+Each event handler corresponds to a private method which contains logic to emit zero or more states in response to the respective event.

-Another thing to notice is that `TodosRepository` needs to be passed as an argument when the `TodosOverviewBloc` is created, like in a `BlocProvider` widget.
-The bloc is not creating an instance of the repository internally.
+?> **Note**: The bloc does not create an instance of the `TodosRepository` internally.
 Instead, it relies on an instance of the repository to be injected via constructor.

 ##### onSubscriptionRequested